PaperMC/docs/docs/velocity/admin/reference/configuration.md

 ### Chat

-Chat messages may be provided in [MiniMessage](https://docs.adventure.kyori.net/minimessage/format.html).
+Chat messages may be provided in [MiniMessage](https://docs.adventure.kyori.net/minimessage/format.html) format.

 RGB support (using the `<#rrggbb>` format) is available for Minecraft 1.16.